 Maryland has enacted strong gun safety laws, though some of this lifesaving progress is undermined by guns trafficked in from states with weaker laws.

 Since 2018, Maryland has allowed a family member, law enforcement officer, or mental health professional to petition courts for extreme risk protection orders to temporarily disarm an individual in crisis.
-In 2017, Maryland had the 22nd-lowest gun death rate among the states and imported crime guns from other states at the highest rate in the country.
+In 2019, Maryland had the 23nd-lowest gun death rate among the states and exported crime guns at less than half the national rate.
 To further strengthen its gun laws, Maryland legislators could regulate undetectable and untraceable firearms (also known as ghost guns) and increase the state’s investment in community violence intervention programs.

 What Maryland Does Well